 Some policies and sensors require Protect tools to be deployed to the endpoint.
-This is an optional setting, but initial policy enforcements will take longer to apply and some sensors will not work without these tools.
+This is an optional setting, but initial policy enforcements take longer to apply and some sensors do not work without these tools.

 - Click Settings on the top right of the Home page and go to Tools Settings.

 - Select one or more computer groups to which you want to deploy tools.

 - Click Save.